Biased random walk in positive random conductances on $\mathbb{Z}^{d}$: Regeneration times

 \end{theorem}

-The fundamental properties of regeneration times are that \begin{enumerate} \item the past and the future of the random walk that has arrived $X_{\tau_k}$ are only linked by the conductances of the edges in $a_{X_{\tau_k}}$, \item the law of the future of the random walk has the same law as a random walk under $\PR_0^{a_{X_{\tau_k}}}[\,\cdot \mid D_K=\infty]$. \end{enumerate}
+The fundamental properties of regeneration times are that: \begin{longlist}[(2)] \item[(1)] the past and the future of the random walk that has arrived $X_{\tau_k}$ are only linked by the conductances of the edges in $a_{X_{\tau_k}}$; \item[(2)] the law of the future of the random walk has the same law as a random walk under $\PR_0^{a_{X_{\tau_k}}}[ \cdot\mid D=\infty]$. \end{longlist}